Swan Lake (1981 film): Plot

 Odille, disguised as Odette in a black dress, goes to the ball and tricks Siegfried into believing she is the same woman he fell in love with.
 Meanwhile, Odette manages to escape from Rothbart's castle with the help of the squirrels Hans and Margarita, and hurries to Siegfried's castle.

-But just as Odette is about to storm into the ballroom, Rothbart, who was there already there observing Odille, disguised as Odette, carrying out her deception, grabs Odette, holds her mouth shut and brings her closer where she is able witness Siegfried dancing with Odille, disguised as Odette.
+Just as Odette is about to storm into the ballroom, Rothbart, who was already there observing Odille, disguised as Odette, carrying out her deception, grabs Odette, holds her mouth shut and brings her closer where she is able witness Siegfried dancing with Odille, disguised as Odette.
 Thus she watches in horror as Siegfried pledges his love to Odille, disguised as Odette, and announces her as his wife-to-be.
 Overcome with sorrow, Odette faints into Rothbart's arms.

 Rothbart's laughter gets Siegfried's attention and the prince quickly realises his mistake.
 Odille reveals her true form and the three of them transform into their avian forms and fly back to the castle.
 Siegfried follows on horseback, where the final showdown between the two men takes place.
 Hans goes to help the Prince Siegfried but Rothbart transforms him into a toad.

 Rothbart initially only wants to scare Siegfried away since he pledged himself to his daughter, but when Siegfried rebuffs his pledge, Odille demands he be killed.
 After a long fight with Rothbart, the sorcerer has Siegfried cornered and held at sword-point.
 To save his life, Odette promises to Rothbart that she will love and marry him, but Siegfried, unable to bear the thought of Odette being a prisoner to Rothbart forever, grabs and plunges the sword into his own heart and causes a flash of yellow light which obliterates both Rothbart and Odille.
-Consequently, all of Rothbart's magic is undone: His castle collapses, Adolf transforms back into a human, Hans and Margarita are reunited, and Odette's curse is broken.
+Consequently, all of Rothbart's magic is undone: his castle collapses, Adolf transforms back into a human, Hans and Margarita are reunited, and Odette's curse is broken.

 Odette and Siegfried, who survive the castle's collapse, reunite and run into each other's arms.
 Margarita states that Odette and Siegfried's love was more powerful than all of Rothbart's magic, and Hans agrees he would love Margarita just as much.
 As the sun rises upon the ruins of Rothbart's castle, all the swans from the lake fly around Odette and Siegfried in celebration.